penrose/arxiv-equations/analysis/README.md

 The files were copied from the NAS in Josh Sunshine's office ultimately to the Sherlock cluster using sftp.
 An [inventory](inventory.tsv) is included here, which is a basic listing of the files.
 We generate this inventory with [generateInventory.py](generateInventory.py).

+### .tar found corrupt
+I will try to transfer these again, but it could be the originals were corrupt:

+ - '/scratch/users/vsochat/DATA/arxiv/1508.tar'

+**Update** I have re-transferred the file, and I was able to extract (I think most) of the contents, but the end of the file has a `ReadError` so likely we lost a small subset.